danielplohmann/danielplohmann.github.io/_posts/2012-08-15-crypto_identification.md

 While this may be a weak example because the block is easily identified by searching for exactly this hash, you probably get the idea on how to use the widget.
 The heuristic also successfully identifies all the other crypto parts in the sample like the AES and CRC32 algorithms.

-If you wonder about how you get double-sliders in Qt (because it is not a standard widget): The idea and code of this widget called "BoundsEditor" is adapted from Enthought's [enthought traitsui][TraitsUI], which luckily is open-source software.
+If you wonder about how you get double-sliders in Qt (because it is not a standard widget): The idea and code of this widget called "BoundsEditor" is adapted from Enthought's [TraitsUI][enthought traitsui], which luckily is open-source software.
 I took the code and reduced it back to a standard Qt widget, having a great and compact control element to adjust my parameters.

 ### Signature-based crypto identification